kevinsuo/vnettracer/README.md

 # vNetTracer
+vNetTracer is a network tracing system, which enables flexible and programmable network performance monitoring for virtualized networks in a highly efficient manner.

+To adopt vNetTracer in your systems, please follow the steps below:
 1, use the template bpf script to write and configure your own tracing scripts.
 2, execute the tracing scripts to collect raw tracing data.
 3, calculate the raw tracing data and analyze the potential problems.

 # Dependency